immunefi-team/Bounty_Boosts/ZeroLend/29270 - [SC - High] The main functionality of the contract EarlyZER....md

 # The main functionality of the contract `EarlyZEROVesting` does not work due to a missing approval

-Submitted on Tue Mar 12 2024 16:40:12 GMT-0400 (Atlantic Standard Time) by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 12th 2024 at 22:40:12 UTC by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29270